SeakF/ddb-back-end-developer-challenge/README.md

+# dnd developer challenge

-# To properly run application with environment you need to have WSL and docker installed
+## To properly run application with environment you need to have WSL and docker installed

-## Steps required to run application dockerized:
+### Steps required to run application dockerized:

 ### 1) Build docker Image:
 ```docker build -t dnd-challenge:v1 .```